bipulc/Social-Data-Aggregator/README.md

 ```

 ## Analytics
 To analyse data in real-time, I will be using Spark.
-Detailed analysis of component required as well as algorithm for analytics in pending.
+Detailed analysis of components required as well as algorithm for analytics is pending.
 I may use an out of box analytics service available on Oracle or Google Cloud Platform.
 Details TBD.

 ## User Interface
 There will be two distince user interface.